 The Papasan chair is an indoor basket chair traditionally made of rattan.
 The removable cushion is filled with cotton fluff.
 It looks like a big bowl, so it is also called “bowl chair”.
 This extremely comfy bowl-shaped chair has always been known in Indonesia, Thailand, Japan, and the Philippines.
 In America, it was introduced for the first time in the 1950s and became highly popular first in the 70s when, with all its really “hip” styles and colors, it was the biggest furniture rave.
-A double-seating version is called “Mamasan”.
+A double-seating version is called “Mamasan”, and is also available as a macrame saucer swing.

 Today designers have borrowed their innovative ideas from years past and combine them with creative, almost futuristic looks and styles, giving the Papasan chair a kind of rebirth that has re-established its popularity and overall presence in the home interior design category and the furniture marketplace.